 Despite these hassles, the dashboard scores for its many convenient touches.
 A 'Control Panel' section includes links to common site management modules - Email Accounts, Webmail, Databases, File Manager - and with one click you can get on with uploading files, creating email accounts or whatever else you need to do.

-If you run into trouble, support is available 24/7/365 via live chat and telephone (toll free in the US.)
+If you're not as lucky, support is available 24/7/365 via live chat and telephone (toll free in the US.)

 We've always had good results from HostGator's support, and this time was no different.
-When we tried live chat, a helpful agent responded within a minute, understood our question immediately and gave us sensible and accurate advice: exactly what we needed.
+When we tried live chat, a helpful agent responded within two minutes, understood our question immediately and gave us sensible and accurate advice: exactly what we needed.

 We began our performance testing by setting up a simple static website on our HostGator plan, then using the site Uptime to check its availability and response time for a week.